 A couple of weeks ago, we read, “The Clown of God” (by Tomi dePaola).
 The moral of the story is fantastic and there are so many awesome extension activities that can go along with it.
-Here are some of the things we did:
+Gleaning inspiration from Five in a Row and around the web, here are some of the things we did:

 We talked about how God gives each of us special gifts and talents and how it makes Him happy when we use those gifts to bless others.